MicrosoftDocs/dynamics365smb-docs/business-central/service-how-to-allocate-resources.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Dispatch Board**, and then choose the related link.
 2. In the **Document Filter** field, choose the type of the documents you want to see.
-3. To get a list of documents that contain service tasks a certain resource or resource group is allocated to, fill in the **Resource Filter** and **Resource Group Filter** fields and press Enter.
+3. To get a list of documents that contain service tasks a certain resource or resource group is allocated to, fill in the **Resource Filter** and **Resource Group Filter** fields and select <kbd>Enter</kbd>.
-4. To get a list of documents with a certain response date or response dates within a certain date period, fill in the **Response Date Filter** field and press **Enter**.
+4. To get a list of documents with a certain response date or response dates within a certain date period, fill in the **Response Date Filter** field and select <kbd>Enter</kbd>.
-5. To get a list of documents with a specified allocation state or document status, fill in the **Allocation Filter/Status Filter** field and press **Enter**.
+5. To get a list of documents with a specified allocation state or document status, fill in the **Allocation Filter/Status Filter** field and select <kbd>Enter</kbd>.
-6. To get a list of documents that belong to a certain contract, customer, or zone, fill in the **Contract Filter/Customer Filter/Zone Filter** field and press **Enter**.
+6. To get a list of documents that belong to a certain contract, customer, or zone, fill in the **Contract Filter/Customer Filter/Zone Filter** field and select <kbd>Enter</kbd>.
 7. Choose a line that corresponds to a service order or service quote, and then choose the **Show Document** action.

     The **Service Order** or **Service Quote** page opens, and you can work with the document.
 To return to the **Dispatch Board** page, choose **OK**.